 [50:20] Final Words of Wisdom

 If he had to do it all over again, he would definitely have chosen plastic surgery.
 He wouldn't think of doing it any other way.
-As his final pieces of advice, he recommends students to ask people who seem to like what they're doing, why they're doing what they're doing, seek out opportunities whenever you can, and do what you can to set yourself apart from your peers because that's the only way to get ahead but not in a cutthroat sense.
-But be a good person.
+As his final piece of advice, he recommends students to ask people who seem to like what they're doing, why they're doing what they're doing, seek out opportunities whenever you can, and do what you can to set yourself apart from your peers; because that's the only way to get ahead but not in a cutthroat sense.
+Be a good person.

 Leave us a Review and Rating!